NOVember 10, 2017

 “Only a handful of bands in Philly have become household names.
 Alright Junior is one of them...
 If you’ve never heard the name before, remember it.
 One of my all-time favorite bands in our area and I am still shocked they’re unsigned.
 Someone please sign this band.”

 “If you’re one of the 90s kids on my Facebook feed mourning the death of the golden era of rock music, you’re just not looking in the right places.
-Red-blooded alt-rock is alive and well, and Philadelphia’s Alright Junior is a prime example of that.
-Inhibition is the extended play follow-up to long player Amusia, and for fans of the genre, it’s pure, uninhibited ear-candy.
+Red-blooded alt-rock is alive and well, and Philadelphia’s Alright Junior is a prime example of that.”

 “Thanks to Jace Miller for giving me a chance to listen to Inhibition ahead of it’s release date.
 This is a band you should check out.
 Alright Junior knows how to write songs.
 Their music is emotional, moving and pulls you in right away.
 I’ve had the pleasure of listening to Alright Junior for a few years now and it’s been great watching them become stronger with every release.
 The chemistry of the band is very apparent in the new album.
 Hold On To My Breath Again really stood out to me.”

 SEPTEMBER 19, 2016

 “Alright Junior has set expectations high.
 Whether it’s the hooky “Over You Over Me,” the pseudo-acoustic, “Hold On to My Breath Again” (a personal favorite of the author’s), or bluesy rave up “In Pain,” Inhibition is game for the task of continuing the band along its upward trajectory, and — for newcomers — a fine entry into a catalogue of increasing quality.”